Uruma: Economy

 Uruma, despite its low amount of arable land, is noted for several agricultural products.
 The city, like most areas of Okinawa, produces sugarcane.
 Cut flowers, notably chrysanthemums, are a relatively new agricultural product.
 Land improvement has made small-scale rice production possible.
 Pigs have been raised in Uruma since the end of World War II.

 Uruma produces also several specialty agricultural products.
 The city is noted for the production of mozuku seaweed.
 Tsuken Island produces a specialty variety of carrots, which are known in Japan as the "Tsuken Ninjin".
 "Nuchi-masu", or the "salt of life", is produced from the mineral-rich seawater of Uruma.
 Yamashiro-cha is a locally produced tea grown in the Yamashiro area of the city.

 Geography

 Uruma is located near the center of Okinawa Island, facing east.
 The city occupies the southern rim of Kin Bay as well as the north of Nakagusuku Bay.
 The highest point in the city is Mount Ishikawa at 204 m.

 Rivers

 The longest river in the city is the Tengan River, which runs for 12.20 km from Mount Yomitan (201 m) to Kin Bay in the Akano district of the city.

+Administrative divisions

+The city includes sixty-two wards, repartited in the four former municipalities.